PrithivirajDamodaran/Gramformer/README.md

     "the collection of letters was original used by the ancient Romans", "We enjoys horror movies",
     "Anna and Mike is going skiing",
-    "I will eat fish for dinner and drank milk",
+    "I will eat fish for dinner and drink milk",
     "what be the reason for everyone leave the company", ]